ammdias/finctrl/MANUAL.md

     Total amounts by currency:
         Euro: -0.69

-Like the previous commands, the listing of the [file] command may also be filtered by date using the `from` and `to` keywords.
+Like the previous commands, the listing of the [find] command may also be filtered by date using the `from`, `to` and `top` keywords .

 Finally, all [list] and [find] commands accept one keyword argument, `tofile`, that directs the program to export the data to a